MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Related Work

 \paragraph{Automated Design of Agentic Systems} Early work on agentic systems has largely focused on manually designed architectures~\citep{licamel, fourney2024magentic}.
 However, such systems are often difficult to implement, and manual design can introduce bias.
 To address these limitations, \citet{huautomated} proposed an automated approach in which a Meta-Agent generates candidate designs, evaluates them on a test set, and stores them in an archive.
 Building on this direction, \citet{shang2024agentsquare} introduced a structured framework that decomposes agentic systems into fixed agents and tools. \citet{wang2025scoreflow} further optimized the Meta-Agent using reinforcement learning, while \citet{zhangaflow} proposed a Monte Carlo Tree Search–based method for system design.
 While these automated and structured approaches have shown strong performance in discovering high-quality agentic systems, their safety properties remain largely unexplored.
 As shown by \citet{fourney2024magentic}, agentic systems without additional safeguards can exhibit undesirable or even dangerous behaviors, even in benign settings.
 Motivated by these risks, this work aims to incorporate safety considerations directly into the automated design of agentic systems.

 To this end, we draw on a two-player game formulation, a paradigm that has been widely used to improve robustness in machine learning.
-Such approaches have achieved strong results in computer vision~\citep{goodfellow2014explaining, madry2018towards}, reinforcement learning~\citep{pinto2017robust, nika2024defending}, and image generation~\citep{goodfellow2014generative, arjovsky2017wasserstein}.
+Such approaches have achieved strong results in computer vision~\citep{goodfellow2014explaining, rajeswaran2020game,madry2018towards}, reinforcement learning~\citep{pinto2017robust, nika2024defending}, image generation~\citep{goodfellow2014generative, arjovsky2017wasserstein}, and adversarial machine learning~\citep{bruckner2011stackelberg, mohammadi2023implicit}.
 To the best of our knowledge, this is the first work to apply this framework to the design of agentic systems which remain safe under agent failure.